This post was updated: April 20, 2019

 A History 3000 Years Old

-Silk in what is now Thailand goes back 3,000 years to an excavated village called Baan Chiang near the northern city of Udon Thani.
-This is the oldest known village in Indochina and archeologists found silk threads there.
+Silk, in what is now Thailand, goes back 3,000 years to an excavated village called Baan Chiang near the northern city of Udon Thani.
+This is the oldest known village in Indochina and archeologists found silk threads there along with pottery with painted silk worm motifs.
 (Remember China first developed silk almost 5,000 years ago.)

 No one knows how silk thread came to Baan Chiang.
 Did silk traders from China bring it?
 Or did Baan Chiang inhabitants engage in sericulture and made the silk thread themselves?
 No one is certain.